druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-loading-streaming-data.md

 At this point, you should already have Druid downloaded and be comfortable running a Druid cluster locally.
 If not, [have a look at our second tutorial](../tutorials/tutorial-the-druid-cluster.html).
-If Zookeeper and MySQL are not running, you will have to start them as described in [The Druid Cluster](../tutorials/tutorial-the-druid-cluster.html).
+If Zookeeper is not running, you will have to start it as described in [The Druid Cluster](../tutorials/tutorial-the-druid-cluster.html).

 With real-world data, we recommend having a message bus such as [Apache